RunDevelopment/scslre/README.md

 The static analysis method implemented by this library focuses on finding attack string tuples where a single character is repeated.
 This major limitation allows the library to be fast while also offering decent support for backreferences and [assertions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Assertions).

 This library is not intended as a full static analysis to guard against super-linear worst-case time complexity.
-It is meant to be as a supplementary analysis on top of existing general analysis methods that don't (or don't fully) support advanced regex features.
+It is meant to be as a supplementary analysis on top of existing general analysis methods that don't (or don't fully) support advanced regex features, or as a lightweight analysis on top of existing full (but heavyweight) analysis methods.
+Libraries that provide such general or near-full analysis are known as [recheck](https://github.com/MakeNowJust-Labo/recheck) and [vuln-regex-detector](https://github.com/davisjam/vuln-regex-detector).
+You may consider using these libraries as well.

 ## Usage